 In collaboration with Coronado High School, Draper Center volunteers maintain a school garden and implement a curriculum about local food systems, the industrial food system, and food justice to frame the garden as a relevant, necessary project that combats concrete, pressing issues.
 The project hopes to empower Coronado’s students to create positive change by growing their own food.
 It has built meaningful connections between West Covina high school students and Pomona College students.

 LINC partners Pomona College tutors with local under-resourced schools.
 Volunteers will work one on one with elementary school students during and after the school day to help students develop their literacy skills and improve their overall performance in school.
 The program hopes to both engage students in reading and to make learning more inclusive for families.
-Email the Draper Center for more information.
+Email the student coordinators for more information.

 Pomona Partners is a non-academic mentor program for Fremont Academy students focusing on self-realization, empowerment, and social awareness.
 With coordination through the Draper Center for Community Partnerships, volunteers design and implement a curriculum that includes weekly visits to Fremont as well as two off-site field trips per semester.
 Pomona Partners hopes to cultivate mentor relationships and foster a peer group for success in high school and a college future.
 To get involved, or to find out more, send an email to the coordinator team or drop by the Draper Center.